H125 Pilot in Command (Part 135)

 -

-Must successfully pass a background check, drug screening (per DOT 14 CFR Part 120 & 49 CFR Part 40), and company training requirements.
+Must pass a background check and drug screening in compliance with the DOT Drug & Alcohol Testing Program (14 CFR Part 120 & 49 CFR Part 40) and company training requirements.

 Preferred Qualifications